Gord1y/gameloft/backend/README.md

-## This is a GraphQL server built using Apollo Server, Express, TypeScript, and other technologies.
-It serves as the backend for your application and provides access to your data through a GraphQL API.
+# This is a Backend for GameLoft Test Task By Gord1y.

 ## Getting Started